grumpyjames/birding-almanac/features/a-200-bird-year/part-30-glens-and-grebes.md

 Lunch brings a decision: one glen is enough.
-We don't know what we're doing, and we suspect the right thing to do is drive in early, go for a hike for several hours from a well chosen point, and then head out again, a level of investment we're not ready for.
+We don't know what we're doing, and we suspect the right thing to do is drive in early, go for a hike for several hours from a well-chosen point, and then head out again, a level of investment we're not ready for.

-We return the token to the polite (but still awkward) lady at the gate, pause for a refreshing beverage and a wee in Cannich, elect not to revisit Corrimony RSPB (*great* cairn, but desperately needs a circular walk) and soon we're on the A82 back to Inverness.
+We return the token to the polite (but still awkward) lady at the gate, pause for a refreshing beverage and a pee in Cannich, elect not to revisit Corrimony RSPB (*great* cairn, but desperately needs a circular walk) and soon we're on the A82 back to Inverness.